- Matcha University

 Kineta Matcha is best stored in a cool dry place out of direct sunlight.
 Our tins are designed to prevent degradation and improve freshness.
 Simply shut your tin tightly and you will preserve all that wonderful green colour, powerful nutrients and taste for longer.

 This question is often referring to the caffeine content.
 Matcha is a low caffeine product but it does contain caffeine.
 This is often down to personal choice.
 During pregnancy, it is advised to limit caffeine to 200mg per day.
-To put that in to perspective one serving of our Matcha green tea contains 34mg of caffeine and by comparison, a regular cup of coffee contains on average 70-75 mg.
+To put that into perspective one serving of our Matcha green tea contains 34mg of caffeine and by comparison, a regular cup of coffee contains on average 70-75 mg.
 If you have any concerns please consult your doctor.

-Matcha green tea is a stone-ground green tea to a form a powdered version of green tea.
+Matcha green tea is a stone-ground green tea to form a powdered version of green tea.
 It is grown and harvested in a different way to standard green tea in that it is shade-grown for the final few months to allow the leaves to fill with chlorophyll and L-Theanine whilst exuding a vibrant green colour packed full of powerful antioxidants and nutrients.

 Kineta Matcha green tea is a ceremonial grade Matcha tea and we use the finest, smallest leaves from the very tip of the tea bush – giving it a more vibrant green colour and a slightly smoother, sweeter flavour as well as increased amounts of amino acids and vitamins A, C & E.

 Our Matcha Green Tea is traditionally stone-ground to maintain all the amazing nutrients on-site at our family-run tea farm in Nishio region which is buried deep within the heart of Japan’s main island, Honshu and remains one of Japan’s best-kept tea secrets.
 In short, we don’t cut corners!
+There is more in this in our blog titled, why is matcha so expensive?

 Well, this really does depend on your personal preference and your reasons behind why you consume Matcha Green Tea.

 We recommend you should have no more than 3 cups a day which also keeps you within the lower recommended caffeine limit of 200mg.
-Due to the slow caffeine release it is often sufficient to have just 1-2 cups in the morning and still feel the health benefits and improved mental alertness that Matcha delivers, throughout the entire day.
+Due to the slow caffeine release, it is often sufficient to have just 1-2 cups in the morning and still feel the health benefits and improved mental alertness that Matcha delivers, throughout the entire day.
 If you wish to go on a detox, weight loss regime, or are lacking in energy at 2-3 times a day is recommended.

-Yes, it is safe to drink Matcha everyday.
+Yes, it is safe to drink Matcha every day.
 It is a totally natural plant-based product.
 With all these things there is a word of caution and that is based on balance.
 Matcha is a caffeinated product containing 34mg per 1g consumed.
 The government guidelines suggest limiting caffeine intake to 200mg per day.
-Given these guidelines we suggest that you consume no more than 5 cups of Matcha per day at the stated serving dose of 1g.
+Given these guidelines, we suggest that you consume no more than 5 cups of Matcha per day at the stated serving dose of 1g.

 Any time you need an energy boost or increased focus.
 We recommend that Matcha is consumed in the morning and early afternoon: Morning time is very beneficial, and is a good time to take Matcha as a smoothie or even in porridge.
 After lunch is also good for avoiding the mid-afternoon slump.